ajency/VV-updated/wp-content/plugins/rotatingtweets/readme.txt

 1. Read the diagnostics and look for any problems that relate to JavaScript.
 This will normally tell you which JavaScript (if any) is having problems.

 == Upgrade notice ==
-= 1.3.13 =
+= 1.3.17 =
 Includes an important upgrade needed for Rotating Tweets to keep working after March 2013.
-Supports version 1.1 of the Twitter API.
-Fixed problem with hashtags.
+Fixed problem display in Chrome.

 == Changelog ==
+= 1.3.17 =
+Adds the opportunity to show lists.
+Tackles a very odd box height problem that has just appeared in Chrome (but not Firefox or IE).

+= 1.3.16 =
+Making sure hashtags have a space or the start of a line before them.
+Tidying up errors found when running plug-in with `wp_debug` set to `true`

+= 1.3.15 =
+Minor correction to hashtag code

+= 1.3.14 =
+Fixes accents in hashtags (hopefully).
+Adds beta of search to the API.
+Adds new format of Tweet display.

 = 1.3.13 =
 Strips `@` from screen names to avoid API problems.